korridor/reverse-proxy-docker-traefik/readme.md

 **Specifying port if service exposes multiple ports**

-If your service exposes multiple ports traefik does not know which one it should use.
+If your service exposes multiple ports Traefik does not know which one it should use.
 With this config line you can select one:

 ```yaml